HOME > Sustainability > Respect the Environment > Water Resource Management

 Water Risk Assessment

-We regularly conduct risk assessments throughout the value chain using the Aqueduct water risk assessment tool developed by the World Resources Institute.
-In fiscal 2021, we assessed our core stores and offices, as well as garment factories and fabric mills, and identified facilities located in high-risk areas.
-For stores and offices in high risk areas, we conducted a follow-up survey on past damages caused by floods etc. and existing countermeasures and confirmed that such risks have been reduced as a part of a company-wide risk management.
-Since the impact on the supply chain is significant, we conducted a survey on the actual water conditions and fluctuations in water prices for the factories that were risk-assessed by Aqueduct, and identified factories that have water risks.
-Currently, we are formulating our support schemes to address such risks in collaboration with local stakeholders such as NGOs and governments.
-We will further deepen our understanding of the production areas of raw materials and water risks in the region.
+We regularly conduct risk assessments throughout the value chain using the Aqueduct, a water risk assessment tool developed by the World Resources Institute.
+In the fiscal year ending August 31, 2021, we assessed our core stores and offices, as well as garment factories and fabric mills, and identified facilities located in high-risk areas.
+For stores and offices in areas at high-risk of floods, we conducted a follow-up survey on past damages and existing countermeasures and confirmed that such risks have been reduced as a part of a company-wide risk management.
+In addition, for supply chain processes that use a lot of water and generate a lot of wastewater, we carefully assess risks associated with available water resources and flood risks.

 Targets